How Philosophy Can Help Us

 The Skeptics teach us that being ‘indifferent’ reduces emotional reactions.
 While this may sound tempting to throw our hands up and say ‘Who Cares’, it ultimately isn’t a good long-term strategy.
 Certainly, there may be things that being indifferent towards could help.
 My mind goes to things that are out of our control such as politics, the weather, etc.

 The Stoics tell us that a person needs to become their own teacher.
-Thus, the soul needs practice through logic, poetry and art.
-This helps ‘train’ the soul to be open to the good life while detaching from worry.
+Thus, the soul needs practice through logic, poetry, and art.
+This helps ‘train’ the soul to be open to the good life while detaching ourselves from worry.

 Finally, Spinoza came around and flipped our understanding of emotions on its head.
 He shares how our emotions are actually another way we express our values.
-Thus, an emotional reaction both positive and negative, is a reflection of the persons underlying values.
-Anxiety is an up-swinging emotion, showing us our freedom to approach a value while depression is a down-swing emotion, indicating a loss of value.
+Thus, any emotional reaction both positive and negative, is a reflection of the persons underlying values.
+Anxiety is an up-swinging emotion, showing us our freedom to approach a value while depression is a down-swing emotion, indicating the distancing from a value.

 While this is a very brief concise version, I hope to showcase how ancient wisdom can be relevant to our lives today.